 Where there is any disagreement over defective work, the BCA or building contract takes precedence.

 Our building inspection reports differ from that of our competitors, in that each itemised defect is referred back to the applicable Building code or Australian Standard requirement.
 The specific clause number (e.g: AS 1684 clause 7.2.4) is listed along with its specification provision.

 Each building element is assessed to note any apparent deviations and defected if found to exceed the allowable minimum or maximum tolerances.

 Defects categorised as Sub-standard workmanship in each report, includes all works undertaken by contractors or sub-contractors employed by the builder.

 Defective finishes such as paintwork and render are another common complaint.
-When viewing blemishes and variations they must be viewed and/or visible from a normal viewing position.
+When viewing blemishes and variations, they must be viewed and/or visible from a normal viewing position during new construction inspections.

 A normal viewing position is defined as a distance of 1.5 m or greater and 600 mm for fixtures and appliances.